viamrobotics/docs/static/include/install/install-linux.md

      sudo apt install libfuse2
      ```

+   - If installing `viam-server` on other Linux distributions, or for more information, see [FUSE troubleshooting](/appendix/troubleshooting/#appimages-require-fuse-to-run).

    **Do not** install the `fuse` package (that is, without a version number).
    Only install the `libfuse2` package.

-   For other linux distributions, or for more information, see [FUSE troubleshooting](/appendix/troubleshooting/#appimages-require-fuse-to-run).

 1. Go to the [Viam app](https://app.viam.com) and [add a new robot](/manage/fleet/robots/#add-a-new-robot).
    If this is your first time using the Viam app, you must create an account first.